 |Apple Mail for Mac||Apple’s mail app||Yes||Apple Mail displays an image and asks if a user wants to “Load Remote Content” when “Load remote content in messages” is disabled in mail preferences.|

-Keeping the behavior of email clients in mind, you may choose one of three main techniques of embedding pictures in emails.
-Also, if you want to check how different email clients treat your email, don’t forget to validate the email’s HTML and CSS.
+Keeping the behavior of email clients in mind, you may choose one of three main techniques of embedding images in emails.

 CID attachments, or embedding an image using MIME object